Community Service For High School Students

-JARC has a number of ways for high schoolers to gain meaningful volunteer experience while fulfilling requirements for high school graduation and National Honor Society membership.
+JARC has a number of ways for high school students to gain a meaningful volunteer experience while fulfilling requirements for high school graduation and National Honor Society membership.

 Person-to-person volunteers work directly with the individuals JARC serves, sharing their time and friendship.
 Whether you take a walk, run an errand, or just share a cup of coffee and conversation, you can make a tremendous difference in someone’s life.